vasilvalkov/CSharp-Part-1/2. Data Types and Variables/README.md

 *	Print the variables to ensure that their value was correctly defined.

 ### Problem 8.
 Isosceles Triangle
-*	Write a program that prints an isosceles triangle of 9 copyright symbols `©`, something like this:
+*	Write a program that prints an isosceles triangle of 9 copyright symbols `Â©`, something like this:

 ```
-   ©
+   Â©

-  © ©
+  Â© Â©

- ©   ©
+ Â©   Â©

-© © © ©
+Â© Â© Â© Â©
 ```

-_Note: The `©` symbol may be displayed incorrectly at the console so you may need to change the console character encoding to `UTF-8` and assign a Unicode-friendly font in the console._
+_Note: The `Â©` symbol may be displayed incorrectly at the console so you may need to change the console character encoding to `UTF-8` and assign a Unicode-friendly font in the console._

-_Note: Under old versions of Windows the `©` symbol may still be displayed incorrectly, regardless of how much effort you put to fix it._
+_Note: Under old versions of Windows the `Â©` symbol may still be displayed incorrectly, regardless of how much effort you put to fix it._

 ### Problem 9.
 Exchange Variable Values
 *	Declare two integer variables `a` and `b` and assign them with `5` and `10` and after that exchange their values by using some programming logic.